History part of the charm

 Not to be missed are the Nine Dynastic Urns which then represented the nation’s unity and are now deemed as the nation’s cultural treasures.

-After death, the emperors were moved out of the Citadel.
-Their mausoleums are located beyond city limits and are worth visiting to see how the emperors planned their life after death.
+After death, the emperors were moved out of the Citadel, their mausoleums are located beyond city limits and are worth visiting to envisage how the emperors planned their life after death.
 Occupying a large area, their architectural ingenuity matches the taste of the individual emperors, reflecting their varying temperaments, philosophies, and priorities.

 Tour operator: Wendy Wu Tours (www.wendywutours.co.nz)